wende/elchemy/README.md

 - Documentation - **80%** - There are two tutorials and a complete Gitbook documentation.
 Few entrance level tutorials though, this project tries to change it.
 - Elchemy-effects - **20%** - You can't and shouldn't write anything with side-effects in Elchemy yet.
 We're working on finding the best solution for effects that would fit both Elm's and Elixir's community (see [#297](https://github.com/wende/elchemy/issues/297) for more info)
 - Elchemy-core for Erlang VM - **5%** - Everything for os related tasks like filesystem, OTP goodies etc are yet to be done
-- Elchemy type checker - **20%** - Self-hosted elchemy type inference algorithm, lended by [our siblings project].
+- Elchemy type checker - **20%** - Self-hosted elchemy type inference algorithm, written by @wende and inspired by @Bogdanp.

 # Usage